data-mining/gapic-docs-samples/code-samples/TUTORIAL.md

 ## 👩🏼‍💻 Setup

 > **`NOTE` `::`** _Currently this tuturial requires cloning this repository which contains helper scripts for generating samples.
-These scripts include some fixes for issues being fixed in the generator as well as other supplemental features.
-In the next week or two, this tutorial will be updated to NOT require cloning this repository but to instead install these supplemental scripts as a separate package. **Stay tuned!**_ 📺
+These scripts include some fixes for issues being fixed in the generator as well as other supplemental features._
+>
+> _During March 2019 tooling is being released which will no longer require using scripts here in this repository.
+> **Stay tuned!**_ 📺

 **Docker**